30.10.18 Speaker Event – Rt Hon Mark Lancaster, TD, MP. Minister of State (Ministry of Defence)

 We are delighted to welcome Mark Lancaster to speak at Devonshire House on 30.10.18.

 “Well Done to Mark, now second in command at Ministry for Defence.”
-Is how the Milton Keynes Conservative Party’s website described Mark Lancaster’s appointment in July 2017.
+Is how the Milton Keynes Conservative Party’s website described the Rt.
+Hon Mark Lancaster TD VR MP’s appointment in July 2017.
 Mark is also Conservative MP for Milton Keynes North.

 About the Topic